Frequently Asked Questions about School Effectiveness Reviews

 What is included in the SER report?

-The report opens with demographic and achievement data for the school, followed by a summary of how the school performed in the four areas identified in the School Effectiveness Framework.
+The report opens with an introduction to the SER and school background, followed by a summary of how the school performed in the four areas identified in the School Effectiveness Framework.
 Following the summary, the evidence observed for each area is described.
 This evidence is the basis for the ratings in the report.
-An appendix provides information about the review team.How is the report created and shared?
+An appendix includes a summary of the classroom observation data and brief descriptions of the backgrounds of review team members.How is the report created and shared?

 The SER team develops a report based on its findings during the school visit.
 The report includes a performance-level rating for each key action ("highly effective," "effective," "developing" or "not effective"), as well as evidence to support those ratings.
 The school leader receives a draft of the report to review, and he or she is responsible for making factual corrections to the document within one week and for sharing general comments for inclusion in the report's appendix.
 Staff from the district Achievement and Accountability Office share the final report with the school leadership team, and it is also made available to district executive directors of principal support and School Support Network staff, along with others who provide support to the school.
 The final report is publicly available on this website and is linked to the school's own website.